jbloom/GenomeSciences541/_sources/homework_1/README.txt

 ============================
 Homework 1 for Genome Sciences 541, assigned by `Jesse Bloom`_.

-This homework is due on May 5, 2014.
+This homework is due on June 2, 2015.

 .. contents::
    :level: 2